mts-soft/sql-infer/README.md

 Upon running `sql-infer generate` sql-infer will look for `sql-infer.toml` within the current directory, look for the `DATABASE_URL` environment variable and attempt to connect to the database.
 Keep in mind that there is very minimal sanitization being done in `sql-infer` and it should strictly be used with trusted input and in a trusted environment.

 ## Example sql-infer usage
-It is recommended to have sql-infer output be formatted if `sql-alchemy` or `sql-alchemy-async` is being used.
+It is recommended to have sql-infer output be formatted by a formatter such as ruff or black if `sql-alchemy-v2` is being used.
 If the `json` output format is being used, you are probably already making your own code generation on top if it.

 Imagine a file named `example.sql` with the below content
 ```sql